shanelord01/hass-firewalla-ng/README.md

 Monitor one or multiple Firewalla MSP-managed devices from Home Assistant.
 Built against the [Firewalla MSP API v2](https://docs.firewalla.net/) for Home Assistant 2024.4+.

-**Note**: Logos and Icons
-Display of icons and logos in this integration require Home Assistant 2026.3 which as of March 5th, 2026, is still in beta.
+**Note**: Display of icons and logos in this integration require Home Assistant 2026.3 which as of March 5th, 2026, is still in beta.

 ---